 If the road is life, to quote Beat prophet Jack Kerouac, why are the thoroughfares that demand much of our time so low on imaginative traffic signs?

-Immerse yourself, for a second, in the thought of meandering along any highway, country backroad or urban street filled with quixotic pick-me-ups – signs that refresh the mind as much as a first-light beach gallop or a sunset ramble along the pier.
+Immerse yourself, for a second, in the thought of driving along any highway, country backroad or urban street filled with pick-me-ups – signs that refresh the mind as much as a first-light beach gallop.

 Go on.
 Roll your eyes.
-Sure – not every moment on the blacktop flashes inspiration from heaven, as if you’re travelling to Damascus or Mecca or whatever your pilgrimage in life may be.
+Sure – not every moment on the blacktop flashes inspiration from heaven, as if you’re travelling to Damascus.
 Most of us, after all, will never get closer to Kerouac’s Fabled Thoroughfare than being sandwiched in solitary confinement among 600 other armpits on a MyCiTi bus.
 (A great paradox of being human in the metropolitan space.)

-Traffic signs ought to be simple, static, syllable-shy species, you might say.
-But my pet chameleon, Comma, fears the universal dearth of signage oomph, if you will, might actually be putting humans to sleep.
+Traffic signs ought to be simple, syllable-shy species, you might say.
+But my pet chameleon, Comma, fears the universal dearth of signage oomph might actually be putting humans to sleep.

 Don’t take the chairman of the branch’s word for this.